anthonycoffey/property-manager-pro/memory-bank/activeContext.md

     *   Created the `src/components/Admin` directory and the `src/components/Admin/PropertyManagerManagement.tsx` component as a starting point for the Admin Dashboard.
     *   Implemented `createPropertyManager`, `updatePropertyManager`, and `deletePropertyManager` Cloud Functions in `functions/src/index.ts` to handle backend operations for property manager management.
     *   Integrated the "Add New Property Manager" form in `src/components/Admin/PropertyManagerManagement.tsx` to interact with the `createPropertyManager` Cloud Function.
+*   **Deployment Configuration Updated:** Modified `apphosting.yaml` to include `build` and `release` configurations for Firebase App Hosting, ensuring correct deployment of the Vite application.

 ## 3. Next Steps